Randomly trapped random walks: Convergence of RTRW to RTBM

-The previous reasoning implies that $\nu = \nu_1 + \nu_2 + \nu_3 + \nu_4$ where $\nu_1, \dots, \nu_4$ are the Brownian, FK, FIN and `pure SSBM' component, respectively (by pure SSBM we understand SSBM with $\mathbb F$ supported on Laplace exponents with $\mathtt d=0$, see \eqref{e:fdPi}, cf.~also Definition~\ref{d:FIN})
+The previous reasoning implies that $\nu = \nu_1 + \nu_2 + \nu_3 + \nu_4$ where $\nu_1, \ldots, \nu _4$ are the Brownian, FK, FIN and ``pure SSBM'' component, respectively [by pure SSBM we understand SSBM with $\mathbb F$ supported on Laplace exponents with $\mathtt d=0$, see \eqref{e:fdPi}, cf. also Definition~\ref{d:FIN}]

-Observe that the functions $l$, $g$, and $h$ are not determined uniquely by the law of $\nu $.
-In particular for any measure preserving transformation $f$ of $\mathbb R_+$, $l$ and $l\circ f^{-1}$ give rise to the same law of $\nu$, and similarly for $h$ and $g(\theta ,\cdot)$.
-Hence we may assume that $l$, $h$ are non-increasing, and $g$ is non-increasing in the second coordinate.
+Observe that the functions $l$, $g$ and $h$ are not determined uniquely by the law of~$\nu$.
+In particular, for any measure preserving transformation $f$ of $\mathbb R_+$, $l$ and $l\circ f^{-1}$ give rise to the same law of $\nu$, and similarly for $h$ and $g(\theta,\cdot)$.
+Hence, we may assume that $l$, $h$ are nonincreasing, and $g$ is nonincreasing in the second coordinate.

-The final restriction on $\nu $ comes from its scaling invariance \eqref{e:nuscaling} and the local finiteness.
-To finish the proof, we should thus explore scaling properties of various components of $\nu $.
+The final restriction on $\nu$ comes from its scaling invariance \eqref{e:nuscaling} and the local finiteness.
+To complete the proof, we should thus explore scaling properties of various components of $\nu$.

 The Brownian component $\nu_1$ is trivial.
-It is scale-invariant with $\alpha =2$.
+It is scale-invariant with $\alpha=2$.
 To find the conditions under which the FK component $\nu_2$ is scale-invariant, we set $A=[0,x]\times[0,y]$ and compute the Laplace transform of $\nu_2 A$.
-To this end we use the formula
+To this end, we use the formula

-which holds for any Poisson point process $\pi $ on a measurable space $E$ with intensity measure $\lambda \in M(E)$ and $f:E\to \mathbb R$ measurable.
-Using this formula with $\pi = (\rho_i,\rho'_i, \eta_i)$ and $f(\rho ,\rho ',\eta )= \1_{A}(\rho ,\rho ') \lambda l (\eta )$ we obtain that
+which holds for any Poisson point process $\pi$ on a measurable space $E$ with intensity measure $\lambda\in M(E)$ and $f\dvtx E\to\mathbb R$ measurable.
+Using this formula with $\pi= (\rho_i,\rho'_i, \eta_i)$ and $f(\rho,\rho',\eta)= \1_{A}(\rho,\rho') \lambda l (\eta)$, we obtain that

 The scaling invariance \eqref{e:nuscaling} then yields